Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts

 \section{Abstract}

-Understanding the reasons behind past code changes is critical for many software engineering tasks, including refactoring and reviewing code, diagnosing and fixing bugs, and implementing new features.
-Unfortunately, locating and reconstructing this rationale can be difficult for developers because the information is often fragmented into partial pieces, inconsistently documented, and scattered across heterogeneous artifacts such as commit messages, issue reports, and pull requests.
-In this paper, we address this challenge in two major steps.
-First, we conduct an empirical study of 63 commits from five open-source Java projects to systematically analyze how nine rationale components (\eg a change’s \goal, \need, and \alternative) are distributed across artifacts associated with a commit.
-We find that rationale is highly fragmented: commit messages and pull requests primarily capture \goal, while \need and \alternative are more often found in issues and pull requests.
+Understanding the reasons behind past code changes is critical for various software engineering tasks, including refactoring, code reviews, and debugging.
+Unfortunately, locating and reconstructing this code change rationale can be difficult for developers because such information is often fragmented, inconsistently documented, and scattered across heterogeneous artifacts such as commit messages, issue reports, and pull requests.

+In this paper, we address this challenge with \textit{two novel contributions}. \textit{First}, we conduct an empirical study that analyzes nine rationale components drawn from an established taxonomy and traces where each is documented across the artifacts (\eg issue reports, pull requests, and code reviews) associated with 63 commits from five widely used open-source Java projects.
+Seven of the nine components appear in practice, and rationale is highly fragmented: commit messages and pull requests primarily capture \goal, while \need and \alternative are more often found in issues and pull requests.
 Other components are scarce but found in artifacts other than commit messages.
 Importantly, no single artifact type consistently captures all components, underscoring the need for cross-document reasoning and synthesis.

-Second, we introduce \tool, an LLM-based approach that identifies sentences expressing \goal, \need, and \alternative across a commit’s artifacts and synthesizes them into concise rationale summaries to support code comprehension and maintenance tasks.
+\textit{Second}, we introduce \tool, a novel LLM-based approach that identifies sentences expressing \goal, \need, and \alternative across a commit's artifacts and synthesizes these sentences into concise rationale summaries to support code comprehension and maintenance tasks.
 We developed and evaluated \tool on the 63 commits and compared its performance against baseline variants.
-The best-performing version achieved 51.4\% precision and 93.2\% recall for rationale identification, while producing rationale summaries rated as accurate and correct.
-A user study with 12 Java developers further showed that these summaries were perceived as useful and helpful for tasks such as code review, documentation, and debugging.
+The best-performing version achieved 51.4\% overall precision and 93.2\% recall for rationale identification, outperforming an alternative approach, while generating rationale summaries rated as accurate and correct relative to reference summaries.
+Our experiments with different LLMs for both rationale identification and generation further show that although the rationale identification accuracy varies across models, \tool can synthesize rationale summaries consistently rated as accurate.
+A user study with 12 Java programmers, who engaged in understanding unfamiliar code changes, further showed that these summaries were found useful for code change understanding and could support tasks such as code review, documentation, and debugging.

-Our results highlight the need for multi-document reasoning in capturing rationale and demonstrate the potential of \tool to help developers understand and maintain software systems.